Mercury Bank Review

 Mercury’s support team, like the rest of the platform, is online-only.

-There’s no customer service phone number, so when you need customer support, your options are sending an email or attempting to engage in real-time chat (which may not be available).
+There’s no customer service phone number, so when you need customer support, your options are sending an email or attempting to engage in real-time chat.
 You can also send a message on Twitter.

-The good news is that the online customer support team is very responsive from what we are hearing.
+The good news is that the online customer support team is very responsive.
 Also, the Mercury Help Center is full of plenty of helpful FAQs to help you troubleshoot the most common issues.

 Pros & Cons